InstallerLegacy/virtualhub.eu.org/docs/1970s/1974/unix-v5/index.md

 ![!
 Unix v5](./unix-v5.webp)

 !
 Unix v5 was an operating system for the DEC PDP-11 computer.
 It was developed by Bell Labs.
-It can be used on SIMH PDP-11 emulator.
+It can be used on SIMH PDP-11 emulator as well as the Ersatz-11 emulator.

 <DocCardList />